tolmachevroman/sample-haskell-parallelism/README.md

-# sample-haskell-parallelism
-An example of parallelising a program using the standard Eval Monad

 Haskell is known for it’s exceptional support for parallelising programs.
 Being highly abstract, pure and lazy means that using Haskell one can construct some meaningful stuff in a few lines of code, be aware of any probable side effects and let the runtime distribute the computational load.
 This latter, however, also brings some subtle problems with _evaluation_, when one may end up with a bunch of weakly evaluated _thunks_ causing space leaks and affecting overall performance.

 Overall, optimising a program so that it can benefit from parallelising is a beautiful craftsmanship, since it depends deeply on the algorithms used, the input data and the output desired.